t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="cg"></a>*
-Q: Can I use DoxBox with my USB flash drive?
+Q: Can I use LibreCrypt with my USB flash drive?

 *A:* Yes
-DoxBox has been designed to be portable; see the section on [Portable Mode](portable_mode.html) for details on which files to copy onto your USB drive.
-Alternatively, insert your USB drive and select the "Tools | Copy DoxBox to USB drive..." menu-item to automatically copy DoxBox to your USB drive.
+LibreCrypt has been designed to be portable; see the section on [Portable Mode](portable_mode.html) for details on which files to copy onto your USB drive.
+Alternatively, insert your USB drive and select the "Tools | Copy LibreCrypt to USB drive..." menu-item to automatically copy LibreCrypt to your USB drive.

-You can then use DoxBox on any PC - even if it doesn't have DoxBox installed.
+You can then use LibreCrypt on any PC - even if it doesn't have LibreCrypt installed.

 * * *

 <a name="ew"></a>
-*Q: Why doesn't DoxBox run automatically when I insert my USB drive?*
+*Q: Why doesn't LibreCrypt run automatically when I insert my USB drive?*

-*A:* If you used the "Tools | Copy DoxBox to USB drive..." function, and selected the "Setup autorun.inf to launch DoxBox when drive inserted" option,  DoxBox will normally run automatically whenever the drive is inserted (or prompt the user if they want to run it).
+*A:* If you used the "Tools | Copy LibreCrypt to USB drive..." function, and selected the "Setup autorun.inf to launch LibreCrypt when drive inserted" option,  LibreCrypt will normally run automatically whenever the drive is inserted (or prompt the user if they want to run it).

 However, this depends on your PC's configuration.

-If DoxBox doesn't launch automatically (and you don't get prompted to launch DoxBox after inserting the drive), you probably have autorun turned off for removable disks.
+If LibreCrypt doesn't launch automatically (and you don't get prompted to launch LibreCrypt after inserting the drive), you probably have autorun turned off for removable disks.

 <SPAN CLASS="security_tip">
 It is generally recommended that "autorun" functionality be **disabled**, as this can have security implications; should an untrusted USB drive be plugged in, the program specified in an autorun.inf file on the device may be launched - without offering the user the chance to prevent it